dickhery/Ad-Network-ICP-SOL-Bridge/README.md

-# Sol-ICP PoC: Solana Integration on the Internet Computer
+# Solana Integration on the Internet Computer

-This project is a proof-of-concept (PoC) demonstrating how canister smart contracts on the Internet Computer Protocol (ICP) can interact directly with the Solana blockchain.
+This project demonstrates how canister smart contracts on the Internet Computer Protocol (ICP) can interact directly with the Solana blockchain.
 It leverages ICP's HTTPS outcalls for querying Solana JSON-RPC services and threshold Ed25519 cryptography for signing and submitting transactions to Solana.

 Key features:
 - Query Solana blockchain data (e.g., balances, transactions) via the SOL RPC canister.